demoa00/SE2_11_thesis_management/retrospective/Retrospective_04.md

 Try to coordinate better the workflows of each member.

 - One thing you are proud of as a Team!!
-  We managed to finish a lot of stories and
+  We managed to finish a lot of stories and create a solid application